-(British, 1936–2005) was a renowned painter and printmaker.
+(British, born January 29, 1936–died September 29, 2005) was a renowned painter and printmaker.
 Born in London, he began his studies at the Chelsea School of Art, London, before continuing at the Royal College of Art from 1960 to 1963.
 Although Caulfield counted David Hockney

-show at London’s Whitechapel Gallery in 1964, and was introduced to screenprinting technique.
+show at London’s Whitechapel Gallery in 1964, and was introduced to screenprinting techniques.

 at the National Gallery, in which he curated an exhibition of his favorite paintings.
 His estate is represented by Alan Cristea Gallery in London.